 The volunteer will be made aware of their role and responsibilities within the school (this is not required where a volunteer is participating in a one-off activity)

-If appropriate, two references should be sought
+Minimum of two references will be sought

-Induction – relevant school policies and documentation should be explained and issued
+Induction – relevant school policies and documentation will provided, should be followed and adhered to.

-Volunteer records should be kept centrally within the school
+Volunteer records will be kept centrally in a secure cabinet by the School Office Manager

 Upholding the School Ethos

-All adults and young people who work within our school, whether as a paid member of staff or as a volunteer, are expected to work and behave in such a way as to promote St John & St James CE’s aims and educational purpose, as identified below:
+All adults and young people who work/volunteer within our school, are expected to work and behave in an appropriate manner that promotes St John & St James CE’s aims and educational purpose, as identified below:

 St John & St James CE is a welcoming and caring community of children, parents, staff and governors.
 Together we continually strive to provide a happy and supportive environment in which the unique potential in every child is realised.
 Our vision is that within a creative curriculum we will enable each child to share the responsibility for becoming independent and confident learners and achievers in a continually changing world.